 Whatever the format, the agreement should comply with University contracting requirements in order to protect the University’s interests and ensure that the University does not assume inappropriate risks (like agreeing to pay another party in full regardless of performance).
 For certain transactions, the University has its own standard contracts, which provide the University with the greatest protection, should be used when entering into an agreement.

 University employees, including officers, faculty and staff, may bind the University only if they have been delegated specific authorization to do so.
 In order to determine which individuals have authority to bind the University, please refer to the University's Transaction Authority Policy and consult with your supervisor.
 Students do not have authority to bind the University.
 Questions about the policy may be addressed to University Counsel Yoo-Kyeong Kudo (8-7789), or General Counsel Ramona Romero (8-2511), in the Office of the General Counsel.

-If you are new to the Contracting Website, we recommend that you begin by clicking on either Transactions Via Purchasing Department or Other Transactions, depending on the type of transaction you are considering.
+If you are new to the Contracting Website, we recommend that you begin by clicking on either Transactions Via Procurement Services or Other Transactions, depending on the type of transaction you are considering.
 From there you can navigate to information on the University’s contracting requirements for your particular transaction.